alanmimms/pegjs/README.md

 Match a sequence of expressions and return their match results in an array.

+#### ^ *expression*

+Match the expression.
+If the match is successful, the expressions's return value becomes the value for the match result of the rule the expression is a part of, otherwise consider the match failed.

+This mechanism replaces the use of the *{ action }* mechanism described below for simple cases where there is more than one expression in a rule but the value of only a single expression is needed.

 #### *expression* { *action* }

 Match the expression.
 If the match is successful, run the action, otherwise